-Heroin addiction has become a serious drug problem.
-Twenty years ago only serious “junkies” used heroin on the streets of New York, Chicago and Los Angeles.
-Today, heroin use has reached every social strata and age group in America.
-Just recently, the sweet little state of Vermont, maple syrup capital of the world, was struck by a heroin epidemic among the young people there.
+Twenty years ago only serious “junkies” used it on the streets of New York, Chicago and Los Angeles.
+Today, use has reached every social strata and age group in America.
+Just recently, the sweet little state of Vermont, maple syrup capital of the world, was struck by the epidemic among the young people there.

 - Tolerance—more of the drug is needed to achieve the same “high”